substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 :arrow_right: How to repurpose the Substrate Node Template.

-:arrow_right: Create a single value storage item to keep track of a `u64` value.
+:arrow_right: How to create a storage item to keep track of a single `u64` value.

 ## Overview